 These are the biggies at least for entry-level certifications.
 I hope you find it helpful.
 Please share your own experience in the comments below.

-Want more details?
+Want more details about certifications?
 Check out this exhaustive and entertaining inventory of agile certifications by Bob Galen.
 And if you are in the market for training, please visit our Agile Training page.
-We'd love to have you join us for an upcoming course!
+We’d love to have you join us for an upcoming course!